(konishi) Translators: andrei introduction:

 Oyamada (cornelius)

-Cornelius? that?
-A
+Cornelius? what's A

 A grownup. precisely.

-You like a person?
+You mean like a

 Ok so go.
 Gogo no (twilight in the afternoon)